amandange2001/weather-voice-assistant/README.md

 ```bash
 python weather_voice_assistant.py
 ```
-4. Follow the on-screen prompts to input the city name and receive the spoken weather report.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.